sudo-make/sudo-make/README.md

 ### Hey there 👋
 My name is Callum-James Smith; I am a 3rd year student at the university of essex; studying computer science.
-I make games 🕹, create websites 🐱‍🐉, and mess around with linux 🐧.
+I'm a self-tought game developer 🕹, mostly specialising in Unity, Java and C#.
+I also create websites 🐱‍🐉, and mess around with linux 🐧.

 - 🔭 I’m currently working on [MicroRPG](https://github.com/sudo-make/micro-rpg)
 - 🌱 I’m currently learning MonoGame; in prepairation for my 3rd year capstone project.
 A 2D isometric RPG game of some description.